Zsa Zsa Carter: Storylines

 Zsa Zsa and her friends uncover the body of Owen Turner (Lee Ross) in Albert Square's gardens, and are horrified.
 The next day, Zsa Zsa makes a joke when Leon speaks after saying nothing all day, and he leaves.
 She finds him and apologises, and comforts him as she did not realise how badly he was affected.
 He then tells her about when his mother died in a car crash.
-Phil ejects Zsa Zsa and Shirley from their home, incorrectly claiming that Shirley has conspired with his mother Peggy (Barbara Windsor) against him, leaving them homeless.
+Phil ejects Zsa Zsa and Shirley from their home, incorrectly claiming that Shirley has conspired with his mother Peggy Mitchell (Barbara Windsor) against him, leaving them homeless.
 They move in with Heather, but the landlord fails to make mortgage payments, meaning bailiffs turn up to take the house.
 They agree to squat but Shirley leaves the house, meaning they cannot return there.
 Zsa Zsa tells Shirley she is useless and would rather live in the gutter.
 She then asks Mercy if she can stay with her, and starts working in the café.
 Zsa Zsa later accidentally reveals that Lucy's miscarriage was actually an abortion to Jane, when she misunderstands Jane being upset over Lucy being dishonest about cheating to gain her grades.

 Leon obtains two tickets to a music festival in France and chooses to take Zsa Zsa with him.
 However, Zsa Zsa finds out from Mercy that Leon slept with Glenda Mitchell (Glynis Barber).
 She lies to him that she slept with someone else a few months ago to see if he will confess, but he says he has not been with anyone else.
 Later, she seduces him in Fatboy's van but throws him out in his underwear, humiliating him.
 She says goodbye to Shirley and leaves Walford for France in the van.

-In 2022, when it is revealed that Tina has been murdered by Gray Atkins (Toby-Alexander Smith), Zsa Zsa's cousins Nancy Carter (Maddy Hill) and Frankie Lewis (Rose Ayling-Ellis) visit her in France to inform her.